stephenanayashilliard/Covid_and_Politics/README.md

 ![](/images/ITR/Distribution_of_UnemploymentRates.png)

 - ## Race vs Cases/Deaths
-This analysis examines the relationship of race and COVID-19 reported cases and deaths using RStudio to conduct statistical testing.
+This analysis examines the relationship between race and COVID-19 reported cases and deaths using RStudio to conduct statistical testing.
 The data explored comes from two separate sources.
-COVID reported cases and deaths are from this source from this time point, while racial demographics for each county are from this source from this timepoint.
-Insert methodology on how data was collected.
-Information on race for each county is presented in percentage of county population.
-As provided by the data source, race is defined into six categories: Asian, Black, Hispanic, Native, Pacific, and White.

-**Limitations**
-- Timepoints of data collection
-- Incomplete data or missing data due to US Census methodology
-- Incomplete data or missing data due to inaccuracy of COVID reporting
-- Racial categories are not broken out for further investigation
+Racial demographics disaggregated by county were extracted from the US Census and presented as population percentages of six racial categories: Asian, Black, Hispanic, Native, Pacific, and White.
+COVID report cases and deaths were extracted from The New York Times, which has been tracking cases and deaths since January 2021.

 **Distribution of Racial Demographics within Counties**